MediaWikiArmenia/LST-Guard/README.md

 ## Supported languages

-The current version supports 5 languages:
+The current version supports 9 languages:
 * English
 * German
 * Spanish
 * Armenian
 * Portuguese
+* French
+* Italian
+* Polish
+* Russian

 ## Install
 To use LST-Guard, you need Python3 or higher.
 You also need Redis-server.
 If you run a Linux machine, run this command to install Redis: